 PubNub Access Manager (PAM) allows you to enforce secure controls for client access to resources within the PubNub Data Stream Network.
-With PAM, your servers can grant clients access to individual PubNub resources (users, spaces, channels, and channel groups) on a token for a limited duration, with the ability to extend access or add permissions for additional resources.
+With PAM, your servers can grant clients access to individual PubNub resources (channels and channel groups) on a token for a limited duration, with the ability to extend access or add permissions for additional resources.

 If Access Manager is enabled on your key set, you need to grant permissions to clients so they can access PubNub APIs.
 An admin server with secretKey access can grant permissions for object resources using the grant API.
-You can grant clients access to all user, space, and membership resources, or to a limited set of resources, depending on your application logic.
+You can grant clients access to all resources, or to a limited set of resources, depending on your application logic.

 The authorization flow is as follows:

-- Server issues a PAM grant to allow privileges based on a custom authKey or token.
+- Server issues a PAM grant to allow privileges based on a custom authKey.

 - Client application requests authorization from the server.

-- Server sends authKey or token to the client application.
+- Server sends authKey to the client application.

-- Client application sets PubNub credentials with an authKey or token.
+- Client application sets PubNub credentials with an authKey.

 - PubNub verifies client permissions on all API calls from the client.